ujwalnk/LuminaFlex/README.md

 # Auto Glow

-Auto Glow is a C++ application that uses Windows GDI API and low bitmap handling to automatically adjust the screen brightness when switching between light and dark-themed applications.
+Auto Glow is a C++ application that uses Windows GDI API and low-level bitmap handling to automatically adjust the screen brightness when switching between light and dark-themed applications.

 The app maintains the average luminance of the screen constant by adjusting the overall brightness.
 This provides a comfortable viewing experience and reduces eye strain.